 User Role: Select a user role.
 If you want to add any custom role for this user, refer to the Managing user role.

 Tags (optional): Add relevant tags to this user.
-Refer to Tags for more information about adding context with tags.
+Refer to tags or more information about adding context with tags.

-User access policy: Select relevant user access policy and configure policy parameters like access duration, session recordings, collaboration policy, multi-factor policy, etc. If you have not configured any access policy, add User Access Policy.
+User logon policy: Select relevant user logon policy and configure policy parameters like access duration, session recordings, collaboration policy, multi-factor policy, etc. If you have not configured any access policy, add User Logon Policy.